 Primary School ( Grades 1-4)Primary School ( Grades 1-4)

 The primary school (Grades I to 4) follows a customized syllabus based on American psychologist Howard Gardener’s theory of Multiple Intelligences.
 The interdisciplinary approach acknowledges the existence of multiple types of intelligences and its diverse expression in each student; and the curriculum is designed to address all the versatile forms intelligence takes.
 Spatial, linguistic, logical-mathematical, kinesthetic, musical, interpersonal, intrapersonal and naturalist elements are incorporated into a well-rounded curriculum, such that every student can excel at whatever he or she does best, while improving any under-developed areas.

 The curriculum at Primary school is not just textbook and knowledge but is holistic learning which focuses on value systems to sensitise young minds to the environment around them.
 Interdisciplinary activities (Art and craft/ Music tied up with SST or English lessons) are commonly used.
 The key areas that the primary school curriculum addresses are

-- Honing of listening, speaking, reading and writing skills, ( English, Hindi and Kannada ), Compulsory Library sessions, Spelling and handwriting classes every week
+- Honing of listening, speaking, reading and writing skills in English and 2nd language (Hindi/Kannada/Urdu).
+Compulsory Library sessions, Spelling and handwriting classes every week.

 - Building a strong foundation in mathematics, ( Math, Mindspark, Mental Math)